YaoGroup/ServerMantaince/README.md

 \
 **Start Editting**

-Click `i' and check there is a text `-- INSERT --` at the bottom left.
-You'll be in *insert mode* and ready to add/remove some texts.
-You can type/delete texts as you normally did, without convenient features like "undo" & "copy-paste".
+Click `i` and check there is a text `-- INSERT --` at the bottom left.
+If so, you are in *insert mode* and ready to add/remove some texts.
+You can type/delete texts as you normally did.
+It's a plain mode without convenient features you used to have, for example "undo" & "copy-paste".
 \
 \
 **Save and Quit**